 Train your glutes at least once a week using mostly compound, multi-joint exercises, such as full squats, deadlifts, lunges and stepups.
 These exercises mimic real-life functional movements, which can help improve daily life.
 Additionally, include aerobic exercise in your weekly routine.
 Perform at least 30 minutes of moderate-intensity exercise five days a week.
 Hill walking or elevating the incline on your treadmill or elliptical machine will help strengthen the glutes while burning fat.
 Intermediate or advanced trainees can replace one to three moderate-intensity aerobic sessions with high-intensity sprinting sessions to help build and strengthen the glutes.

-Begin with a five to 10-minute aerobic warmup on the treadmill, bike or elliptical machine.
+Begin with a five- to 10-minute aerobic warmup on the treadmill, bike or elliptical machine.
 Complete one or two warmup sets of full barbell squats using a light to moderate weight.
-Increase the weight on the barbell to 65 to 75 percent of your one rep maximum, and complete three sets of eight to 12 reps of full barbell squats in which your hips drop down below parallel to activate the glutes.
+Next, increase the weight on the barbell to 65 percent to 75 percent of your one-rep maximum, and complete three sets of eight to 12 reps of full barbell squats in which your hips drop down below parallel to activate the glutes.
 Next, perform three sets of eight to 12 reps of straight leg deadlifts, hack squats, bench step-ups and walking lunges, taking long strides to place more emphasis on the glutes.